didof/benchmarks/typescript/go-syntax/README.md

-# The go-like return type is nice and fast
+# The go-like Return Style is Nice and Fast

 > **Disclaimer!**
 >